MarkPearlCoZa/Blog_General/_posts/2019-07-19-Evolving-interviewing-graduate-software-developers.md

 We settled on a two part interview process which was done as a bulk interview.
 Following an initial CV scan we identified candidates we felt were worth interviewing.
 We then invited the top 20 candidates to a group interview day.

-The interview day consisted of a group activity (building lego structures as a team) followed by a "cultural interview" where they were asked general questions around collaboration as well as their passion software.
+The interview day consisted of a group activity (building Lego structures as a team) followed by a "cultural interview" where they were asked general questions around collaboration as well as their passion software.
 The cultural interview was done by two people.

 At the end of the day all the interviewers would get together and share notes and we would pick our top candidates and make an offer.

 In the collaboration exercise we would look at:
 * How well candidates interacted with others
 * Their creativity in solving problems
-* Their ability to communicate with their group memebrs
+* Their ability to communicate with their group members
 * How dominant / compliant they were, did they override team members decisions, etc.

 In the cultural interview we would: